ibm-cloud-docs/cloud-pak-data/getting-started.md

 - [Watson Knowledge Catalog](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/wkc.html): Know your data inside and out.
 Ensure that your data is high quality, aligns with business objectives, and complies with regulations.
 - [Watson Machine Learning](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/wml.html): Build analytical models and neural networks that are trained with your data.
 Then, deploy them into production at scale.
 - [Watson Machine Learning Accelerator](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/wmlaccelerator.html): Deep learning platform that data scientists can use to build, train, and deploy deep learning models.
 - [Watson OpenScale](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/aiopenscale.html): Infuse your AI with trust and transparency.
 Understand how your AI models make decisions to detect and mitigate bias.
+- [Watson Query](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/dv.html): Create data sets from disparate data sources so that you can query and use the data as if it came from a single source.
+When you provision this service, check the **You must check this box if you updated the kernel semaphore parameter** check box and use the recommended storage class.
+See [Storage](#storage).
 - [Watson Studio](https://www.ibm.com/docs/SSQNUZ_4.6.x/svc-welcome/wsl.html): Build custom models and infuse your business with AI and machine learning.

 ## Supported versions
 {: supported-versions}

-The current release of {{site.data.keyword.cpd_full_notm}} on IBM Cloud is {{site.data.keyword.cpd_full_notm}} Version 4.6.0.
+The current release of {{site.data.keyword.cpd_full_notm}} on IBM Cloud is {{site.data.keyword.cpd_full_notm}} Version 4.6.x.

 ## Before you begin
 {: #prereqs}